A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Inorganic chemical reactions are chemical reactions involving inorganic compounds, which are compounds that do not contain carbon atoms bonded to hydrogen atoms.
+Inorganic chemical reactions are chemical reactions involving inorganic compounds.
+These are compounds that do not contain carbon atoms bonded to hydrogen atoms, with a few exceptions like carbon oxides and carbonates.
 Inorganic chemical reactions are used in a wide variety of applications, including the production of fertilizers, plastics, and pharmaceuticals.

 Basic Concepts